-Critical Audit Matters
+Critical Audit Matter

-The critical audit matters communicated below are matters arising from the current period audit of the financial statements that were communicated or required to be communicated to the audit committee and that: (1) relate to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective or complex judgments.
-The communication of critical audit matters does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matters below, providing separate opinions on the critical audit matters or on the accounts or disclosures to which they relate.
+The critical audit matter communicated below is a matter arising from the current period audit of the financial statements that was communicated or required to be communicated to the audit committee and that: (1) relates to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective or complex judgments.
+The communication of the critical audit matter does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.

-Indefinite-lived Intangible Asset (China Route Authorities) Impairment Analysis Description of the Matter At December 31, 2022, the carrying value of the Company's China route authorities indefinite-lived intangible assets (the China intangible assets) was \$1.0 billion.
-As discussed in Note 1 of the consolidated financial statements, indefinite-lived assets are reviewed for impairment on an annual basis as of October 1, or on an interim basis whenever a triggering event occurs.
-Auditing management's annual China intangible assets impairment test was complex and highly judgmental due to the significant estimation required in determining the fair value of the assets.
-The fair value estimate was sensitive to significant assumptions such as revenue growth rate, operating margin and the discount rate, each of which is affected by expectations about future market or economic conditions.
+Indefinite-lived Intangible Asset (China Route Authorities) Impairment Analysis Description of the Matter As discussed in Note 1 of the consolidated financial statements, indefinite-lived assets are reviewed for impairment on an annual basis as of October 1, or more frequently if events or circumstances indicate that the asset may be impaired.
+For the Company's China route authority, the Company performed a quantitative assessment which involved determining the fair value of the asset and comparing that amount to the asset's carrying value.
+At December 31, 2023, the carrying value of the Company's China route authority indefinite-lived intangible asset (the China intangible asset) was \$1.0 billion.
+Auditing management's annual China intangible asset impairment test was complex and highly judgmental due to the significant estimation required in determining the fair value of the asset.
+The fair value estimate was sensitive to significant assumptions such as forecasted revenues, fuel costs, other operating costs, margin and an overall discount rate, each of which is affected by expectations about future market or economic conditions.
 As a result of the subjectivity of the assumptions, adverse changes to management's estimates could reduce the underlying cash flows used to estimate fair value and trigger impairment charges.
-We Addressed the Matter in Our Audit We tested the Company's design and operating effectiveness of internal controls that address the risk of material misstatement relating to the estimate of fair value of the China intangible assets used in the annual impairment test.
-This included testing controls over management's review of the significant assumptions used in the discounted cash flow methodology, including revenue growth rate, operating margin and the discount rate.
-To test the estimated fair value of the Company's China intangible assets, we performed audit procedures that included, among others, assessing the fair value methodology used by management and evaluating the significant assumptions used in the valuation model.
+We Addressed the Matter in Our Audit We tested the Company's design and operating effectiveness of internal controls that address the risk of material misstatement relating to the estimate of fair value of the China intangible asset used in the annual impairment test.
+This included testing controls over management's review of the significant assumptions used in the discounted cash flow methodology, including forecasted revenues, fuel costs, other operating costs, margin and the overall discount rate.
+To test the estimated fair value of the Company's China intangible asset, we performed audit procedures that included, among others, assessing the fair value methodology used by management and evaluating the significant assumptions used in the valuation model.
 We compared significant assumptions to current industry, market and economic trends, and to the Company's historical results.
-We assessed the historical accuracy of management's estimates and performed sensitivity analyses of significant assumptions to evaluate the changes in the fair value of the China intangible assets that would result from changes in assumptions.
-We also involved a valuation specialist to assist in our evaluation of the Company's valuation methodology and discount rate.
-Deferred Tax Assets - Valuation Allowance Description of the Matter As more fully described in Note 6 to the consolidated financial statements, at December 31, 2022, the Company had deferred tax assets of \$7.4 billion.
-In addition, the Company had deferred tax liabilities available to offset deferred tax assets of \$6.7 billion.
-Deferred tax assets are reduced by a valuation allowance if, based on the weight of all available evidence, in management's judgment it is more likely than not that some portion, or all, of the deferred tax assets will not be realized.
-Auditing management's assessment of the realizability of its deferred tax assets involved complex auditor judgment because management's judgement involves significant assumptions about the ability to generate future taxable income that may be affected by future market or economic conditions.
-We Addressed the Matter in Our Audit We obtained an understanding, evaluated the design, and tested the operating effectiveness of controls that address the risks of material misstatement relating to the realizability of deferred tax assets.
-This included controls over management's scheduling of the future reversal of existing taxable temporary differences (deferred tax liabilities) and projections of future taxable income.
-Among other audit procedures performed, we tested the Company's scheduling of the reversal of existing temporary taxable differences and tested the underlying data used to schedule the reversals.
-We evaluated the assumptions used by the Company to develop projections of future taxable income and tested the completeness and accuracy of the underlying data used in its projections.
-For example, we compared the projections of future taxable income with the actual results of prior periods, as well as management's consideration of current industry and economic trends.
+We assessed the historical accuracy of management's estimates and performed sensitivity analyses of significant assumptions to evaluate the changes in the fair value of the China intangible asset that would result from changes in assumptions.
+We also involved a valuation specialist to assist in our evaluation of the Company's overall discount rate.